 According to the Hindu mythological stories it is believed that on this auspicious day, Goddess Bhadrakali appeared from Lord Shiva’s hair, after He got furious hearing about Devi Sati’s death.
 The main reason of the ‘Avataran’ of the Goddess Shakti was to demolish all the demons from Earth.
 Bhadrakali Jayanti is an important worshipping day for Hindus and is celebrated with great fervour and enthusiasm all over the country.
 It is one of the chief festivals of the Aryan Saraswat Brahmins and the celebrations are very renowned in the Indian states of Haryana, Himachal Pradesh and Kashmir.

-Bhadrakali Jayanti 2018 is on May 11 Friday
+Bhadrakali Jayanti 2018 was on May 11 Friday

 Rituals during Bhadrakali Jayanti: